 In 2009 I was the local traffic girl at OFM in the Free State.
 I kept listeners updated every day on any traffic news concerning the highways and byways in Central South Africa.

 Ironically on a Thursday morning in October 2009 I was involved in one of the biggest motor accidents the Free State has seen in a very long time.

-I was on my way to work to go and read the traffic news on the breakfast show when a truck carrying 25 ton of maize skipped a red traffic light and slammed into my car.
-Just to put that into perspective for you, an average elephant weighs six ton (one ton is 1000 kg).
-That means that basically there were four elephants on the back of the truck.
-I survived the miniature stampede of elephants.
-My car was not that lucky…
+I was on my way to work to go read the latest traffic news on the breakfast show when a truck carrying 25 ton of maize skipped a red traffic light and slammed into my car.

-I will elaborate on the other consequences of traumatic brain injury in Consequences of a Traumatic brain injury.
+I will elaborate on the other consequences of TBI in Consequences of a brain injury.